adlytaibi/sgws_config/README.md

 - Install signed SSL certificates for API management
 - Install signed SSL certificates for Storage management
 - Setup an Identity provider
-- Create a local or federated group for admin
+- Create a local or federated admin group for grid
+- Create a local admin user for grid
 - Authorize to get a tenant token
 - Setup an Identity provider for tenant
 - Create a local or federated group for tenant
+- Create a local user for tenant
 - Generate S3 keys for tenant
 - Create bucket for tenant